Jan-Dyndor/Simple_Text_API/readme.md

 # Text Processing API

-A lightweight backend service built with **FastAPI** that provides basic text processing utilities (cleaning and analysis) and stores request history in a database.
+A lightweight backend service built with FastAPI that provides deterministic text-processing utilities and exposes basic observability (metrics & logs).
-This project is intentionally small and practical — designed to strengthen Python backend fundamentals (project structure, API design, validation, testing, Docker, and persistence).
+The project is intentionally small and practical — designed to strengthen real Python backend fundamentals.

+This is not a toy example and not an ML project.
+It focuses on correctness, structure, and production-style tooling.

 ---